It used to be the stable for the pony of the deer stalker on the Mamore estate, which hosted many famous guests including King Edward VII.

-Off the living room there is a compact, but well-equipped kitchen with an oven and hob, fridge freezer, microwave and a good selection of pots, dishes, plates, glasses, cutlery and other utensils.
+Off the living room there is a newly refurbished, well-equipped kitchen with an oven and hob, fridge freezer, microwave, washing machine and a good selection of pots, dishes, plates, glasses, cutlery and other utensils.

 On your arrival, you will find complimentary organic ground coffee, tea, milk and Scottish shortbread.